murderspagurder/ad5m-nozzle-wiper/README.md

 The AD5M and AD5M Pro printers do not provide ample overtravel or an area to place a nozzle wiper that does not obstruct the print space.

-Some people compromise and just stick a nozzle wiper pad right on the bed, or print an adapter that allows them to snap it to the bed.
+Some people compromise and just stick a nozzle brush right on the bed, or print an adapter that allows them to snap it to the bed.
 While we should not have to compromise on build-plate space, there is another issue with this- this is only sufficient for prints where the nozzle is only automatically wiped at the beginning, or for short prints.
 Where the bed rises, this becomes an issue for tall prints where we need to periodically wipe the nozzle mid print, such as when using PETG.

 This solution addresses this by placing the servo and wiper in a top corner, minimizing the chance of useful build space being obstructed.
 Since it is positionally locked on the Z-axis, minimal bed movement is required to wipe the nozzle (only the amount necessary for head travel, or enough the clear the servo horn if printing in that corner.)